 - Mt.
 Everest Views

 - Mt.
-Everest view is the major attraction of Everest trekking.
+Everest is the major attraction of the foothills of the Mt.
+Everest trek.
 It is the tallest mountain in the world.
 It is situated 8848.86 m above sea level.
-The trek is accomplished by the farther and nearer Mt.
-Everest Panoramas.
+The trek is accomplished by the farther and nearer panoramas of Mt.
+Everest.
 It looks very beautiful.

 EBC Trek equipment lists

-Typically, No technical equipment is needed for the Everest trek.
+Typically, no technical equipment is needed for the Everest trek.
 But you should have some technical clothing from head to toe.
-You can buy or hire such clothes for completing the packing list before the trekking starts.
+You can buy or hire such clothes to complete the packing list before the trek starts.

 EBC Trek Clothing lists

-Basically, the trekking clothes depend on the season.
-If it is winter, you must pack warmer dresses.
+Basically, the clothes for the trek to Everest base camp depend on the season.
+If it is winter, you must pack warmer clothes.
 If you are trekking in the monsoon, the packing should include rainproof clothes.
-If it is summer, you can have light less warm clothes.
+If it is summer, you can have lighter, less warm clothes.

 Trekking footwear